-Mac Geoffrey is a PhD student in Systems Engineering and Cohort 3 member of EPSRC AAPS CDT at the University of Bath.
+Mac Geoffrey is a PhD student from the Department of Mechanical Engineering at the University of Bath and Cohort 3 member of EPSRC AAPS CDT.

 His interest in signals and systems landed him a PhD position in 2022 focusing on ultrasonic non-destructive testing on multi-layered lithium-ion battery cells authorising continuous in-service charge and health monitoring.

 In addition to his PhD, Mac Geoffrey covers a graduate teaching assistant position both in the fields of signal processing, signals, systems and communication, microprocessors and interfacing, and electromechanical design systems I and II designed for 1st and 2nd year undergraduates in the Department of Electronic and Electrical Engineering at the University of Bath.

 Batteries vary in density as they undergo charging and discharging and recent work demonstrated that ultrasound can identify these material mechanical changes permitting the level of charge to be measured.
 Our research considers taking this approach and implement it to automotive batteries to maintain continuous in-service charge and structural health monitoring.